Azure/azure-iot-sdks/doc/iotcertification/iot_certification_port_c_libraries_other_platforms/iot_certification_port_c_libraries_other_platforms.md

 <a name="Step_2"/>
 # Step 2: Register Device

-In this section, you will register your device using Device Explorer.
-The Device Explorer is a Windows application that interfaces with Azure IoT Hub and can perform the following operations:
+In this section, you will register your device using DeviceExplorer.
+The DeviceExplorer is a Windows application that interfaces with Azure IoT Hub and can perform the following operations:

 -   Device management
     -   Create new devices